 - Successfully build and maintain a breastfeeding relationship (that baby appears to be at least a few months old)

-- Fit in a casual yoga session
+a casual yoga session

 At the very least, these women have extensive help around the house to enable them to achieve the aforementioned.
 Whether it's time or assistance: yes please.